binhcn/tech-bank/kafka.md

 Difference between partition and topic

 Partition:
-- an ordered, immutable sequence of messages that we append to
+- an ordered, physical, immutable sequence of messages that we append to
 - partitions are actually the separate log files that exist on disk
+- it is just a way of organizing data

 Topic:
 - a logical grouping of partitions
 - the process of publishing and consuming messages based on topic definition
+- it is just a way of scaling data